-The identification of systemically important institutions (SIIs) in Austria is based in a first step upon the mechanical calculation of scores pursuant to the scoring method defined in the EBA Guidelines EBA/GL/2014/10 (Guidelines on the criteria to determine the conditions of application of Article 131 (3) of Directive 2013/36/EU (CRD) in relation to the assessment of other systemically important institutions (SIIs)).
+The identification of systemically important institutions (SIIs) in Austria is based in a first upon the mechanical calculation of scores pursuant to the scoring method defined in the EBA Guidelines EBA/GL/2014/10 (Guidelines on the criteria to determine the conditions of application of Article 131 (3) of Directive 2013/36/EU (CRD) in relation to the assessment of other systemically important institutions (SIIs)).
 These Guidelines define ten indicators, which are to be calculated for all credit institutions on the basis of consolidated data (maximum score 10,000 points).
-All institutions with a score of over 275 (threshold) were classified as being of systemic importance, since on the basis of the criteria of size, significance for the Austrian and European financial sector, cross-border activities as well as their interconnectedness with the financial system, they form a significant factor of influence for the stability of the financial system in Austria, and therefore in the event of their failure present a significant risk for the stability of the financial system in Austria and the European Union.
+All institutions with a score of over 275 (threshold) were classified as being of systemic importance, since on the basis of the criteria of i) size, ii) relevance for the economy of the European Union or the relevant Member State, iii) significance of cross-border activities, and iv) the institution’s interconnectedness with the financial system, they form a significant factor of influence for the stability of the financial system in Austria, and therefore in the event of their failure present a significant risk for the stability of the financial system in Austria and the European Union.
 In a second step the national authorities should then assess whether other institutions are also to be classified as SIIs.

 The identified SIIs are determined by the FMA by means of an administrative decision.